starzonmyarmz/iamdanielmarino.com/src/work/new-timer-from-calendar.md

   <figcaption>Initial sketches presented with the project pitch to executive leadership.</figcaption>
 </figure>

-In the initial phase, the engineering team dived into the intricacies of technical discovery and seamless integration with Google and Outlook.com calandars, while my focus shifted towards materializing concepts into mockups and clickable prototypes utilizing Sketch.
+In the initial phase, the engineering team dove into technical discovery and integration with Google and Outlook.com calandars, while my focus shifted towards materializing concepts into mockups and clickable prototypes.

 <figure>
   <img src="/img/work/ci-variations.png" class="shadow" alt="Initial mockups expoloring ideas" loading="lazy">